 Your invitations to take action are quite possibly the main pieces of your email promoting efforts.

 They help increment your email active clicking factor (click-through rate) by making it clear to users precisely what the following stage is.

 Here are a few ideas as to what you can test:

 - Button vs. text: Try A/B testing emails having buttons while others have text.
-Additionally, buttons is a better approach, and increase in click-throughs by using a button instead of a text link.
+Additionally, buttons are a better approach and increase in click-through by using a button instead of a text link.

 - Button copy: Be careful with putting text on your button – they even could make a big impact.
 Run a/b test of button copy which performs better.

 Well, this is it, there may be more features you could possibly put into A/B trials…!

 Also, you could give extra benefit to your split testing by using email testing tools that will help you refine your email testing more accurately.